William A. Guthrie: 1896 gubernatorial candidacy

 Reassured by the national Democratic Party's embrace of free silver, Butler pushed for North Carolina Populists to repudiate their earlier agreement with Republicans and work with Democrats.
 State Democratic leaders offered to support Guthrie as a candidate for lieutenant governor or U.S. Senator but would not back a Populist for governor.
 Largely on this basis, the Populist leaders rejected cooperation with the Democrats, to Guthrie's dismay.
 With Russell and Guthrie remaining in the contest, the gubernatorial election evolved into a three-way race between the two of them and Democratic nominee Cyrus B. Watson.
 Watson and Guthrie largely ran similar campaigns, with both focusing on their support for presidential candidate William Jennings Bryan (who had been nominated by both the national Democratic and Populist parties), free silver, and largely ignoring state concerns.
 Many North Carolinian Populists were disturbed by Guthrie's strategy.

-Though his nomination had not been formally impacted by the Fusion agreement between the Republicans and Populist, Guthrie felt he had been rejected by his own party.
+Though his nomination had not been formally impacted by the Fusion agreement between the Republicans and Populists, Guthrie felt he had been rejected by his own party.
 Seeking to avoid the election of a Republican, on October 27 he endorsed Watson and urged Populists to pursue Fusion with Democrats.
 Many Populists following him eventually divided their vote between Russell and Watson.
 Russell won the November election with 153,787 votes.
 Watson placed second with 145,266 votes, and Guthrie placed last with 31,143 votes, having earned a majority in only one county and underperforming the Populists' 1892 gubernatorial candidate.
 His break with his own party deeply embarrassed the Populists.